ScottArbeit/Grace/README.md

 Stop being afraid of your version control system, and start _enjoying_ it instead.

-Grace is explicitly designed to be easy to use, and easy to understand.
-(And powerful.)

 There are many fewer concepts to understand in Grace, so learning it is easy, and understanding what it's doing is easy.

 There's a simple-to-understand grammar, built-in aliases for common gestures, and common-sense defaults.

-Grace is source control without fear.
+Grace is powerful source control, minus the fear.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)

 ### Yes, it's fast

 Great UX requires great speed.

-Grace CLI is lightweight, self-documenting, and responsive.
+And Grace is fast.

+Grace Server is designed to run on fast, cloud-based PaaS services for incredible scale and performance.
+Grace uses virtual actors as networked, in-memory data caches to maximize performance.

+Grace CLI adds just milliseconds to the server response time for each command.

-Grace's GUI apps will be platform-native, with all of the performance and responsiveness that native apps have always had.
+Grace's GUI apps will be platform-native, with all of the performance and stick-to-your-finger-ness that native apps have always had.

-Grace Server is designed to run on fast, cloud-scale PaaS services for maximum speed, and uses networked, in-memory caching of data extensively.

-(To really speed things up, Grace Server can precompute views and projections that you're likely to want, like diffs and directory contents, so that almost all requests are served from cached data... and Grace will garbage-collect them when they're no longer needed.)
+(To really speed things up, Grace Server can precompute views and projections that you're likely to want, like diffs and directory contents, and garbage-collect them when they're no longer needed.)

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)